input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-01-application-level.md

 `ssc` type variable.
 That is done for the code to be polymorphic with respect to the way we carry out shared seed computation.
 [Here](https://github.com/input-output-hk/cardano-sl/blob/d564b3f5a7e03e086b62c88212870b5ea89f5e8b/src/Pos/Block/Network/Types.hs#L42-L44)
-is an example of a message that sends newest headers first, minding scc.
+is an example of a message that sends newest headers first, minding ssc.

 The way messages are serialized can be seen in [Pos.Binary.Communication](https://github.com/input-output-hk/cardano-sl/blob/d564b3f5a7e03e086b62c88212870b5ea89f5e8b/src/Pos/Binary/Communication.hs)